cahoots-org/cahoots-monorepo/docs/api/overview.md

 # API Overview

 ## Introduction
-The AI Development Team API provides a RESTful interface for managing AI-powered software development workflows.
+The Cahoots API provides a RESTful interface for managing AI-powered software development workflows.
 This document provides a comprehensive overview of the API's capabilities, authentication mechanisms, and best practices.

 ## Base URL
 ```